When flying on American Airlines, is it worth paying to upgrade to Premium Economy from Coach seats on long-haul flights?

 There is also a useful universal power outlet and USB between the seats.

-The extra recline also enables me to sleep for a short period, a crucial reason to choose to fly Premium Economy, although the recline is not amazing and could not be compared to a flat bed seat.
-You can explore the American Airlines Premium Economy cabin here.
+The extra recline also enables me to sleep for a short period, a crucial reason to choose to fly Premium Economy, although the recline is not amazing and could not be compared to a flatbed seat.

-A big bonus travelling on AA in Premium Economy is that you get a “Chef-inspired meal with free beer, wine and spirits”.
+A big bonus traveling on AA in Premium Economy is that you get a “Chef-inspired meal with free beer, wine, and spirits”.